bhavpullur/bhavpullur/README.md

 - Developing my front end skills and Learning Next JS , TailWind CSS , TypeScript.
 - Learning Data Structures and Algorithms in Java.
 - Also loved to work on UI-UX desgingings.
-- Constantly learning and experimenting and exploring new things that come in my way.
+- Constantly learning , experimenting and exploring new things that come in my way.

 ## My Github Stats